censorship-no/ceno-docs/user-manual/en/intro/faq.md

 Although CENO strives to provide a user experience as similar to normal Web browsing as possible, some of the techniques used to avoid network interference do not play well with such dynamic sites.
 This is the case with CENO's default mode of operation (i.e. public browsing), since it strips down all private data (like passwords and cookies) from Web traffic to ensure that it does not leak to other untrusted CENO or Ouinet users.

 To avoid this and enable the use of such dynamic sites in CENO, you can use private tabs (i.e. private browsing), which leave private data intact and keep connections to the sites encrypted and thus protected from everyone else.
-However this requires that network traffic from your device can reach those Web sites in some way.
+However, this requires that network traffic from your device can reach those websites in some way.

-For further details, please check the section on the differences between [public and private browsing](../concepts/public-private.md).
+For further details, please refer to the section on the differences between [public and private browsing](../concepts/public-private.md).

 ## Privacy and security

-### Will my device store content which I did not request?
+### Will my device store content that I did not request?

 Short answer: no.

 CENO only shares content that you requested (using [public browsing](../concepts/public-private.md)).

-Please note that a malicious Web site may still try to trick your browser into retrieving content from other sites without your knowledge so as to force your device to store and share it with other users.
-Hopefully Firefox code already does a pretty good job in detecting and blocking such attempts, but you should still avoid visiting suspicious sites.
+Please note that a malicious website may still try to trick your browser into retrieving content from other sites without your knowledge so as to force your device to store and share it with other users.
+While Firefox code already does a pretty good job at detecting and blocking such attempts, you should still avoid visiting suspicious sites.

 Read more about how your CENO Browser retrieves and shares Web content with others [here](../concepts/how.md).